Ihimbru-K/Swap_Auth/README.md

 # Expat Swaps

-Expat Swaps is a Flutter mobile app that allows users to input and submit personal information through a form, ensuring form validation.
+Expat Swaps is a cross platform authentication app built with flutter that can run on android, iOS, web and Linux.
+It allows users to input and submit personal information through a form, ensuring form validation.
 The app supports Google authentication for user login and signup.
 The submitted data is stored in a Firebase Firestore database and can be viewed by the user.

 ## Features